Howard Barnett Jr.

 Howard G. Barnett Jr. (born 1950 Kansas City) is an American businessman and politician from Oklahoma who is currently serving as the President of Oklahoma State University-Tulsa.

 Barnett previously served as the Oklahoma Secretary of Commerce under Governor of Oklahoma Frank Keating from 1998 to 1999.
 Keating appointed Barnett to serve concurrently as the Director of Oklahoma Department of Commerce.

 Early life and career

 An infant boy, whose birth name is unknown, was adopted immediately after his birth in Kansas City, Missouri by Howard Gentry Barnett, Sr. and Florence Lloyd Jones Barnett, of Tulsa.
+Florence Lloyd Jones was the only daughter of Richard Lloyd Jones, the owner, editor, and publisher of the Tulsa Tribune, a major newspaper in Tulsa from 1919 until 1992.

 After graduating from Edison High School in Tulsa, Barnett earned a bachelor's degree in business administration from the University of Tulsa in 1972 and a Juris Doctor from Southern Methodist University in 1975.
 After graduating from law school, Barnett served in private practice with interests in business, securities and tax law in Tulsa, Oklahoma.
 He then joined the Tulsa Tribune company, eventually rising to the position of president and CEO of that company until 1992.
 In 1993, Barnett accepted the position of Director of Business Development with Tulsa-based The Official Information Company.

 During his career in Tulsa, he served as chair of the Tulsa Chamber of Commerce.